KRLGroup/memory-wrap/paper/README.md

 the training process.
 In order to obtain the results described in the paper you have to change the following parameters, choosing one of the listed values, and then run the train.py script:
-- model: [mobilenet, efficientnet, googlenet, shufflenet, densenet,resnet18, wider_resnet]
+- model: [mobilenet, efficientnet, googlenet, shufflenet, densenet, resnet18, shufflenet1x, resnet34, densenet169]
 - train_examples: [1000, 2000, 5000, 100000]
 - dataset_name: [SVHN, CIFAR10, CINIC10]